How To Take Care

 -

 We recommend you have a maintenance service on your watch every 18 to 24 months, although this will depend on the brand, the watch model and your own personal use.
 Refer to your specific user guide to double check what timings you should be adhering to.
 This will help ensure its water resistance and accurate performance of the movement.
-This service includes (although it might vary slightly by brand):

 - Rating/ regulation check